krakenjs/krakenjs.github.io/_posts/2015-07-09-upgrading-makara.md

 And add `{@useContent}` helpers to each template to select which bundles to load from.
 See [makara] for more information there.

-## Requesting compiled templates from the browser
+## Browser application changes

-If your application requests pre-compiled templates from the client (browser), there are some important differences to be aware of and additional steps to take.
+If you do all of the above and remove localizr, and your application requests pre-compiled templates from the browser, there are some important differences to be aware of and additional steps to take.

-### Development mode changes

 kraken-devtools needs a copy of `dustjs-linkedin@^2.7.2` in your main project, to match the version that adaro requires: